samba/samba.github.io/_posts/2016-06-29-continuous-deployment-to-python-packaging.md

 redirect_from:
   - /continuous-python-packaging
 layout: post

+excerpt: >
+  Streamline your Python development with GitLab CI; automate build, test, and publication of libraries to PyPI package repositories.

 ---

 So you wrote an application in Python, maybe just an incredibly useful library.
 Fantastic!